tldr-pages/tldr/pages/linux/deborphan.md

 # deborphan

-> Display orphan packages on Debian-based OSes.
+> Display orphan packages on operating systems using the APT package manager.
 > More information: <https://manpages.debian.org/latest/deborphan/deborphan.html>.

-- Display library packages (from the "libs" section of the package repository) that are not required by another package:
+- Display library packages (from the "libs" section of the package repository) which are not required by another package:

 `deborphan`